Banggai Islands Regency: Administrative districts

-Notes: (a) including kelurahan of Salakan. (b) including kelurahan of Bulagi (town). (c) including kelurahan of Sabang.
+Notes: (a) including the kelurahan of Salakan. (b) including the kelurahan of Bulagi (town). (c) including the kelurahan of Sabang.

 Transportation

 Merpati Nusantara Airlines served the islands from Palu (the capital of Central Sulawesi Province).
 There is also a bus service via Luwuk and thence by boat or ship to Banggai.

 Endangered Banggai Cardinalfish

 The Banggai Islands is home to the Banggai cardinalfish.
 This species has an extremely limited geographic range (5,500 km2) and small total population size (estimated at 2.4 million).
 The Banggai cardinalfish is composed of isolated populations concentrated around the shallows of 17 large and 10 small islands within the Banggai Archipelago.

 It is threatened by extinction due to collection for the aquarium trade.

 Climate

 Salakan has a tropical rainforest climate (Af) with moderate rainfall from August to January and heavy rainfall from February to July.